Google's New Compression Tool Uses 75% Less Bandwidth Without Sacrificing Image Quality

 On of my main pet peeves with current VR is that I can't see why you'd need to render at full resolution outside of the eye's focus area, which should make it possible to massively reduce the rendering required to get amazing quality.

-If you can also optimize by using machine learning to decide which areas are p
+If you can also optimize by using machine learning to decide which areas are perceptually important that should make it possible to focus your processing resources even better on the parts that matter for the visual experience.